jokester/typescript-boilerplate/README.md

 ### `hono-worker`, for edge-worker like environments

 - based on [hono](https://github.com/honojs/hono)
-- Capable of hosting SPA created by `vite-preact`
+- Capable of hosting SPA created by `preact-spa`

 ### `empty`, an empty npm package